Head End Power Products

 Due to the need for compatibility between the various cars on a train, as well as common safety concerns (a safety problem on one car can be a problem for the entire train), Amtrak has produced a series of passenger car standards.
 These standards cover the various requirements for HEP (as well as other areas) that need to be followed to produce a railroad car that can be added into an Amtrak passenger train without any compatibility or safety problems.

 Other HEP systems are also in use in North America outside of Amtrak.
+These include Canadian systems, as well as tourist railroads that want the advantages of HEP without the expense of the full power capacity of Amtrak style HEP.
 We have a list of various HEP configurations used.
 Northwest Rail Electric equipment has been used on all of the systems mentioned on that page.

 We have a list available of the materials and parts required to convert a railroad passenger car to head end power.
 This list only gives those parts for conversion to operate on Amtrak, and does not include such things as mechanical inspections, converting electrical systems on the car to operate off of the HEP power, and air conditioning conversion.